x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 ## Testing

 Debugging is what you do when you know that a program is broken.
-Testing is a determined, systematic attempt to break a prigram you think is working.
+Testing is a determined, systematic attempt to break a program you think is working.

 ### Test as You Write the Code